aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

   exchange calendar events.
 og_image_alt: 'Developer guide: Build exchange query java to filter Exchange appointments by date'
-og_title: Build Exchange Query Java – Filter Appointments by Date
+og_title: Use Aspose.Email for Java to Build an Exchange Query that Filters Appointments by Date
 schemas:
 - author: Aspose
   dateModified: '2026-07-17'
   description: Learn how to build exchange query java to filter Exchange Server appointments
     by date.
 This Aspose Email Java tutorial shows setup, query building, and retrieving exchange calendar events.
-  headline: Build Exchange Query Java – Filter Appointments by Date
+  headline: Use Aspose.Email for Java to Build an Exchange Query that Filters Appointments by Date
   type: TechArticle
 - description: Learn how to build exchange query java to filter Exchange Server appointments by date.
 This Aspose Email Java tutorial shows setup, query building, and retrieving exchange calendar events.
-  name: Build Exchange Query Java – Filter Appointments by Date
+  name: Use Aspose.Email for Java to Build an Exchange Query that Filters Appointments by Date
   steps:
   - name: Configure Date Formats
     text: First, create a reusable `SimpleDateFormat` instance to parse date strings